 |PrintOpen table in new window

-A potent anabolic agent in ruminants at blood concentrations of 5– 100 pg/mL, estradiol is administered as an ear implant, either as compressed tablets or silastic rubber implants.
-When estradiol is formulated as compressed tablets, a second steroid (usually testosterone or progesterone) is typically present, in a ratio of ∼1 part estradiol to 10 parts of the other steroid.
-The purpose of the second steroid is to reduce the release rate of estradiol and thereby prolong the effective life span of the implant to 100–120 days.
-The release of hormones from compressed pellets is relatively rapid within 2–4 days after insertion (50–100 times higher than baseline), followed by a slower rate of release for the next 30–50 days (5–10 times higher than baseline).
+A potent anabolic agent in ruminants at blood concentrations of 5–100 pg/mL, estradiol is administered as an ear implant, either as compressed tablets or silastic rubber implants.
+When estradiol is formulated as compressed tablets, a second steroid (usually testosterone or progesterone) is typically present when administered to feedlot cattle fed a high-energy diet, in a ratio of ~1 part estradiol to either 5 or 10 parts of the other, androgenic, steroid.
+The release of hormones from compressed pellets is biphasic, with a relatively rapid rate lasting 2–7 days after insertion (50–100 times higher than baseline), followed by a slower rate of release for the next 30–100 days (5–10 times higher than baseline).
 Hormone concentrations gradually decline up to day 80–100, when concentrations are no different from those in control animals.

 Estradiol formulated in silastic rubber enhances the effective life span of the implant relative to pelleted formulations.
 The pattern of release includes a short-lived spike in plasma estrogen concentration for 2–5 days after insertion, followed by a stable but modest increase (5–10 times greater than baseline).
 Toward the end of the effective life span of the implant, there is a gradual decline to estradial concentrations found in control animals.